The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 ---
 # Basic Reaper Guide

-Welcome to the Basic Guide fafdsor Reaper, which will cover everything you need to know to get started with becoming a Reaper!
+Welcome to the Basic Guide fafdsor Reaper, which afdwill cover everything you need to know to get started with becoming a Reaper!
 Included are an overview of the job’s playstyle, basic priority, abilities and core concepts.

 Whether you’re a fresh level 90, a returning player, or just need a refresh, this guide will give you the tools you need to feel comfortable playing Reaper.